 Productivity tools are continuing to get better due to remote work becoming a norm now.
+As it stands, about 51% of employees would want to work remotely.
 We did a previous post that focused on your customers during the COVID-19 outbreak.
 However, what about your own needs?
 Many of us are so used to working at work, that the new work-from-home mindset takes some practice.
 In this post, I’ve curated my personal best work-from-home tools to help not only teams but individuals who want to improve their productivity at home.

 When it comes to project management, or even just keeping up with these new recipes you needed to learn during quarantine, a little structure goes a long way.
 Some people prefer “manual” methods, for example, a simple to-do list, a diary or even a bullet journal.
 However, software tools have their own benefits too.
 For example, having the app on your phone so you can track it wherever you are, as well as being able to collaborate with your teammates or family.

 Trello isn’t your usual task tracker, as it uses the Kanban approach.
 It may be new to some while others, but the process is simple.
 You place various items in columns, which help you categorise where you are in a process.
 A simple example is To-Do / Doing / Done.
 It’s a simple way of looking at one screen on knowing exactly what your overall progress looks like.
 Trello also comes with a great free plan (the main reason why I use it) and allows people to collaborate on your different dashboards, or boards.